Alaricdragon/Starlords_Temp/README.md

   * "lordsCourted": is the number of lords the player must have has professed admiration to meet requirements. set between a "min" and "max" value.
   * "isLordCourtedByPlayer": if set to true, the lord must have been professed to by the player to meet requirements. if set to false, the lord must not have been professed to by the player to meet requirements.
   * "playerLordRomanceAction":  is the number of romantic actions the player must have had with the lord meet requirements. set between a "min" and "max" value. (romantic actions can be default, be gained by giving gifts, or dedecating tornament victorys)
-* "lines" is the dialog lines for every line a starlord speaks. this comes in 2 forms. the first, wish we will call basic, and the second, that we will call advanced:
+  * "availableTournament" : always returns false if: not at a feast. if set to true, the lord must be at a feast that has yet to have a tournament. if set to false, the tournament must have already happened
+  * "playerTournamentVictory": always returns false if: not at a feast. if set to true, the player must have won the tournament at the current feast. if set to false, the player must have not won a tournament current feast.
+  * "lordTournamentVictory": always returns false if: not at a feast. if set to true, the lord must have won the tournament at the current feast. if set to false, the lord must have not won a tournament at the current feast.
+  * "playerTournamentVictoryDedicated": always returns false, if: not at a feast, or the player has not won the tournament there. if set to true, the player must has already dedicated there victory at the tournament. if set to false, the player must have not already dedicated there victory at the tournament
+  * "feastIsHostingWedding": if set to true, the lord must both be at a feast, and there must be a wedding being hosted there. if set to faslse, the lord must be at a feast, and a wedding must not be hosted there.
+  * "firstMeeting": if set to true, this must be your first time meeting this starlord. if set to false, you must have met this starlord before.
   * basic is simply a "lineID": "new string";
   * advanced is more complicated. its a json object, that must include a "line" (to act as the normal lineID), but also additional json peramiters. "addons" are . the "addons" are as follows:
-    * "addons" additional conditions and effects that you can have run at the moment this line is ran. most 'addons' also add a line of dialog to show what effects they had. in addition, any "option_" and "tooltip_" line cannot use "addons"
+    * "addons" additional conditions and effects that you can have run at the moment this line is ran. most 'addons' also add a line of dialog to show what effects they had. any "option_" will only run addons after the option is selected. and "tooltip_" line cannot use "addons"
       * "repIncrease":
           * "min": Integer
           * "max": Integer